cdrcqnts/barefeed-rest/README.md

 ```

 ### TODO
-- Endpoint POST `/feeds` to insert multiple feeds (restore feeds from file)
-- Generate thumbnail images for feeds and podcasts
+- Middleware request limit
+- Crawl domain for feeds if search term is not a feed URL
+- If crawling is successful, return list of available feeds

 #### License